psykei/psyke-python/README.md

 ## Intro

-[PSyKE](https://apice.unibo.it/xwiki/bin/view/PSyKE/) (Platform for Symbolic Knowledge Extraction) is intended as a library for extracting symbolic knowledge (in the form of logic rules) out of sub-symbolic predictors.
+[PSyKE](https://apice.unibo.it/xwiki/bin/view/PSyKE/) (Platform for Symbolic Knowledge Extraction) is intended as a library for extracting symbolic knowledge (in the form of logic rule lists) out of sub-symbolic predictors.

 More precisely, PSyKE offers a general purpose API for knowledge extraction, and a number of different algorithms implementing it, supporting both classification and regression problems.